kristiker/CS2-Early-Bootleg-Tools/README.md

 #### Workflow

 1. Use ShaderRenamer to generate required shaders.
 Replace gameinfo.gi.
+2. Create new Csgo Complex materials, or port materials from Source with [source1import](https://github.com/kristiker/source1import).
-2. Compile your map in your HLVR addon.
+3. Compile your map in your HLVR addon.
 You can test it in HLVR.
-3. To test the map in CS2, drag the HLVR compiled vpk file over to MapPacker.
+4. To test the map in CS2, drag the HLVR compiled vpk file over to MapPacker.
 Copy the new VPK to CS2.
-5. If you don't replace the gameinfo.gi file CS2 will warn about outdated lightmaps and render fullbright.
+5. If you don't replace the gameinfo.gi file, CS2 will warn about outdated lightmaps and render fullbright.

 ### Problems

 1. In some areas there is flickering void - To fix disable vis for your map.
     - todo. vmap can be [compiled](/content/dota_addons/cs2/maps/COMPILEVIS3.cmd) in dota to get VIS3 worldnode and vvis_c.
-3. Checkerboard on materials with Csgo Simple - To fix enable Ambient Occlusion texture even if there is no AO.
+3. Checkerboard on some materials
+    - Csgo Simple - To fix enable Ambient Occlusion texture even if there is no AO.
+    - Csgo Static Overlay -